ISISComputingGroup/ibex_developers_manual/Beckhoff-testing.md

 To run a PLC locally you need a license.
 A trial license can be activated on a developer's machine by manually running through the building and running steps above until you are prompted to supply a captcha phrase to generate a license.

 ## Testing
-Initially clone `BeckhoffTestRunner` using `git clone --recursive https://github.com/ISISComputingGroup/BeckhoffTestRunner.git`
+1. clone `BeckhoffTestRunner` using `git clone --recursive https://github.com/ISISComputingGroup/BeckhoffTestRunner.git`

-Then in `BeckhoffTestRunner` run:
+1. Then in `BeckhoffTestRunner` run:
 `git submodule update --init --recursive --remote`

-To run tests locally you must build the `twinCATAutomationTools` tools then use them to set up a working simulated PLC.
+1. To run tests locally you must build the `twinCATAutomationTools` tools then use them to set up a working simulated PLC.
 This can be done by running `build.bat` (best done not in an EPICS terminal).

-Once this is done, create an epics terminal, and then run the following command in your `BeckhoffTestRunner` directory to begin testing:
+1. Create an epics terminal, and then run the following command in your `BeckhoffTestRunner` directory to begin testing:

 ```
 python %EPICS_KIT_ROOT%\\support\\IocTestFramework\\master\\run_tests.py -tp ".\\tests"